New Data Will Reveal How Customers Really Feel

 While this may upset a friend, it can actually help companies react and respond to complaints.
 What's more, it may even help us predict trends and threats we may have not previously seen.

-Dun & Bradstreet's Chief Analytics Officer, Nipa Basu, believes the new "Reactions" will be an opportunity for businesses to better understand their customers, but notes it will take a deep level of understanding to make perfect sense of it.
+Dun & Bradstreet's former Chief Analytics Officer, Nipa Basu, believes the new "Reactions" will be an opportunity for businesses to better understand their customers, but notes it will take a deep level of understanding to make perfect sense of it.

 "I think it's definitely possible to draw true insight from this, but you'll need to do some very careful analytics before forming any meaningful conclusions," explains Basu.
 "These 'Reactions' are typically based on real-time human emotion.
 Sometimes it will be fair.
 Sometimes it will be unfair.
 But if you have a large sample of a lot of people's emotions reflected then you can begin to ask if that says something about the customer experience or the product or service from that business, and go from there.